KaKrzysiek/bigint/README.md

 ## ACKNOWLEDGEMENTS

-The author thanks Augustyn Majtyka, Andrzej Mazur and Jerzy Karczewski for help in this project.
+The author thanks Aleksander Bąba, Augustyn Majtyka, Andrzej Mazur, Jerzy Karczewski and Kamila Prabucka for help in this project.

 ## ABOUT AUTHOR

 My name is Krzysztof Karczewski.
 I am not a professional programmer and I have created this project in my free time.
-If you want to contact me in the matter of the library or any other, send me an email please to the following address: <kakrzysiek13@gmail.com>.
+If you want to contact me in the matter of the library or any other, send me an email please.
+You can find the address on the [homepage](https://kakrzysiek.github.io/bigint/docs/index.html) of the Bigint Library.